 Published on in Health Tip of the Week

-This fall, families face a double threat: COVID-19 and the seasonal flu.
-As we do our best to prepare our communities, healthcare officials agree: It's vitally important for families not to delay or skip their annual flu vaccinations.
+This winter, families again face a double threat: COVID-19 and the seasonal flu.
+But the situation has changed from a year ago, when families were likely more vigilant about maintaining lockdown and most children attended school virtually.
+As we come in contact with more people, we must do our best to keep our communities safe and healthy.
+To do this, healthcare officials agree: Because “typical” seasonal illnesses are back in full force driving record hospitalizations, it's vitally important for families not to delay or skip their annual flu vaccinations.

 "Flu shots are more critical than ever this year," says Geraldine O'Hare, MSN, CRNP, a nurse practitioner at CHOP Primary Care, Cobbs Creek.
 "The possibility of catching the flu and COVID-19 – and having both at the same time – poses a very real danger to families."

-And while there's no FDA-approved vaccine yet for SARS-COV-2, the virus that causes COVID-19, we do have an established defense against the flu.
+Thankfully, families can take action to prevent both.
+There are FDA-approved vaccines for SARS-COV-2, the virus that causes COVID-19, for everyone age 5 years and older.
+There is also an established defense against the flu.
 The influenza vaccine has successfully prevented millions of people worldwide from catching the flu since the vaccine was first approved for public use in the 1940s.
 Since then, the flu vaccine has been repeatedly proven to be both safe and effective in preventing severe disease and hospitalization.

 About the flu vaccine

 Influenza – typically known as the seasonal flu – is caused by an ever-adapting mix of influenza viruses that infect the nose, throat and sometimes the lungs.
 Symptoms may include fever, cough, sore throat, runny or stuffy nose, muscle or body aches, headaches, fatigue, vomiting and diarrhea.